Question

 There is more evidence showing the name Jehovah is the same as the Tetragrammaton YHWH.
 It’s true that ‘Jehovah’ is not the correct pronunciation of YHWH since ancient Hebrew did not have a true J sound.
 Even the Hebrew letter vav is pronounced closer to W rather than V.

-Let me show you how the name Jehovah is close to the Tetragrammaton YHWH with the presumed vowels (e, o, a):
+Let me show you how the name Jehovah is closer to the Tetragrammaton Y H W H with the presumed vowels (e, o, a):

 Je Ho Va H

-Because vowels were not written in biblical Hebrew (spoken only), we don’t know the exact pronunciation.
+Now, because vowels were not written in biblical Hebrew (only spoken), we don’t know the exact pronunciation.
 But this isn’t an issue in our worship of God!
 Today, some pronounce it ‘Yahweh’, others ‘Yehowah’, and the majority of the English-speaking world say Jehovah!
 Jehovah is the Latinized rendering of the name Yahweh.
 It was used among Christians in the Middle Ages.

 On the other hand, Jews reading the Scriptures aloud substituted Adonai for YHWH.
-This wrong practice was sadly carried out by most modern Bible translators.
-They followed a Jewish superstitious practice, adopted in Babylon, of hiding God’s name.
-This is despite the fact that YHWH or JeHoVaH appears in all ancient MSS over 6000 times in the OT.
+Most modern Bible translators sadly carried out this wrong practice.
+They followed a superstitious practice, adopted in Babylon, of hiding God’s name.
+This is despite the fact that the name YHWH or Jehovah appears over 6000 times in all ancient MSS in the Old Testament.

-The same can be said about Jesus' name.
+Note that the same can be said about Jesus' name.
 In Greek, it’s pronounced IÉSOUS (Yeh-soos).
-This is because Koine Greek did not use the letter sounding J. However, in English, the letter ( j ) is used in place of the letter ( i ).
+This is because Koine Greek did not use the letter sounding J. However, in English, the letter ( J ) is used in place of the letter ( i ).
 This is not an issue since languages differ in pronunciation.

 YHWH or (Jehovah) is a Unique Name!

-Although we don’t use the name Jehovah often since we now address Him as Father, it's not wrong to use it at times as long as we recognize that God is now our Father (originator) by the new birth.
+Although we don’t use the name Jehovah often since we now address Him as Father, it's not wrong to use it at times as long as we recognize that God is now our Father (originator) through the new birth by the Holy Spirit.

 Many dismiss the positive proof that YHWH (or JeHoVaH) appears in all the original MSS, in favour of an unprovable rumour.
-If Masons or other groups use the name (whether for good or evil), is no proof (at all) that YHWH or JeHoVaH is a pagan or demonic name.
+If, as some say, Masons or other groups have used the name (whether for good or evil), there is hardly any proof that the name YHWH or JeHoVaH is pagan or demonic.

-Besides, there is nothing sacred about how a name is pronounced.
-What is sacred and holy is the person behind the name, what the name stands for, and how we treat Him!
-The word name in Hebrew, SHEM, means authority.
+One more point: There is nothing sacred about how a name is pronounced!
+What is truly sacred is the person behind the name; what the name stands for, and how we treat Him!
+The Hebrew word SHEM, which is translated as 'NAME' in English, means more than a proper name.
+It figuratively represents one's reputation, character, and authority.

 Click For More Q & A